Why, yes! I AM in the right bathroom

 About Shelley Bryen

 Shelley Bryen has been the Marketing Director at WorldReach Software since 2009.
 Having worked in the technology industry for more than 25 years, her industry knowledge includes embedded technology, public safety, consular, border management, immigration and digital identity verification.
-Her professional activities include: the Digital ID and Authentication Council of Canada’s (DIACC) Pan-Canadian Trust Framework (PCTF) Expert Committee (TFEC), the International Border Management and Technologies Association (IBMATA), and the Biometrics Institute.
+Her professional activities include: the Digital ID and Authentication Council of Canada’s (DIACC) Pan-Canadian Trust Framework (PCTF) Expert Committee (TFEC), Women in Identity, the International Border Management and Technologies Association (IBMATA), and the Biometrics Institute.